 Companies are able to stop sensitive information leaving with ex-employees; tags allow you to send business critical messages to relevant staff at the push of a button; cover shifts in minutes; report on who has received, read and interacted with broadcasts and make important information accessible to those who need it, all from their device of choice whilst finally giving metrics to your internal comms.

-For staff, tags spell the end to the annoying reply-all email; the download over WIFI option saves staff on their mobile data plan; ‘holiday mode’ stops them from receiving messages when on vacation; encrypted Instant Messaging allows staff to communicate with colleagues and management whilst protecting their private data; provide anonymous feedback and access company policies anywhere and at any time.
+For staff, tags spell the end to the annoying reply-all email; the download over WIFI option saves staff on their mobile data plan; ‘holiday mode’ stops them from receiving messages when on Annual Leave; encrypted Instant Messaging allows staff to communicate with colleagues and management whilst protecting their private data; provide anonymous feedback and access company policies anywhere and at any time.

 OurPeople is a new ground breaking mobile communication technology that is disrupting the Human Capital Management (HCM) industry.
 Companies struggle worldwide to actively communicate with their hourly employees.